Thetus W. Sims: Career

-His tenure in the House lasted for 12 terms in office from March 4, 1897 to March 3, 1921.
+His tenure in the House lasted for 12 terms in office from March 4, 1897, to March 3, 1921.

-An important advocate for the nineteenth amendment which gave women the right to vote.
+He was an important advocate for the nineteenth amendment which gave women the right to vote.
 Tennessee was also the last state to ratify the nineteenth amendment.

-Pushed for the Sims Act, which forbade interstate transportation of fight films, primarily boxing after the Johnson v Flynn fight in 1912.
+He pushed for the Sims Act, which forbade interstate transportation of fight films, primarily boxing after the Johnson v Flynn fight in 1912.
 The act was known as the first time Congress took censorship action in regards to films and remained on the book until 1940.

-Returning to Lexington, Tennessee in Henderson County, Sims resumed the practice of law for a few years.
+Returning to Lexington, Tennessee, in Henderson County, Sims resumed the practice of law for a few years.
 He retired from active business pursuits in 1930 shortly after the beginning of the Great Depression and returned to Washington, D.C.

 Death

 Sims died on December 17, 1939 (aged 87) In Washington, D.C.
 He is interred at Rock Creek Cemetery in Washington, D.C.
 He was the father-in-law of politician Louis Brownlow.